Where to find Andoriña

 Andrés & Doriña:

 Andoriña is a rustic hostel (since 2006) and Art & Picture Gallery (since 2004) in Samaipata, 2 ½ blocks before the Main Square, Bolivia.
-It’s been founded by Andres (Dutch) and Doriña (Samaipateña).
-We also offer breakfasts and cafetaria service with many healthy juices, postcards, a relax & reading area, meetings, music nights & cultural movies.
+It's been founded by Andres (Dutch) and Doriña (Samaipateña).
+We also offer breakfasts and cafetaria service with many healthy juices, KITCHEN FOR GUEST USE, postcards, a relax & reading area, meetings, music nights & cultural movies.
 Our main goal is to make you feel you home, ready to rest and prepare to discover the beautiful area.

 Our photographic exposition contains more than 200 framed pictures and can make you feel being in a museum.
-The house has many ‘surprises’ to discover, with natural, rustic accents and materials from the area.
-The lookoutpoints offer views 360 º over village and mountains.
-Local & international guides in town can inform you about tours & hikes and organize your trip for one or more days.
+The house has many 'surprises' to discover, with natural, rustic accents and materials from the area.
+The lookoutpoints offer views 360° over village and mountains.
+Local and international guides in town can inform you about tours & hikes and organize your trip for one or more days.
+For our guests and visitors there is an information book which tells you everything about the village & the area.
+We can help you in organizing hikes and tours.
+The electricity system is 220 V.

 Strategic and magnificent location